-According to a Virginia Commonwealth University study, employees who bring their dogs to work produced lower levels of the stress-causing hormone cortisol.
-The 2012 study, led by Randolph Barker, a professor of management, was conducted at a dinnerware company in North Carolina, which sees 20 to 30 dogs a day on its premises.
-As the workday went on, research found average stress level scores fell about 11% among workers who had brought their dogs to work, while they increased 70% for those who did not bring their dogs with them saw an increase of 70%.
+A study from Virginia Commonwealth University found that employees who bring their dogs to work have lower levels of the stress-causing hormone cortisol.
+In 2012, Randolph Barker, a professor of management at a North Carolina dinnerware company that sees 20 to 30 dogs daily, conducted a study.
+After monitoring stress levels throughout the workday, researchers found that employees who brought their dogs to work reported a decrease of 11% on average, while those who did not bring their dogs with them saw an increase of 70%.

 Your productivity increases

 A dog encourages employees to take breaks, and come over and rub his belly, or play a quick game of fetch.
 These little periods of downtime allow the employee to regroup and therefore focus better when they get back to their desk.

 Your creativity goes up

 It makes everyone more social

 Having a dog in the office can improve social interactions.
 You may find yourself becoming more friendly and bonding with others over your shared love of dogs.

 It gets you outside